harness/developer-hub/docs/software-engineering-insights/sei-integrations/azure-devops/sei-azure-boards-datasheet.md

 ---
 title: Azure Boards Datasheet
 description: A complete list of metadata ingested by SEI from Azure Boards
-sidebar_label: Datasheet
+sidebar_label: Boards Datasheet
 sidebar_position: 52
 ---

 SEI uses Rest APIs to connect to Azure Boards.
 Using these API calls SEI ingests metadata for WorkItems, Teams, Iterations and other metadata.
-This data is used to generate engineering metrics and insights.

 The full details of all the fields are mentioned below.

 - [Azure boards iterations](#azure-boards-iterations)